bomatson/leap_drumkit/article.md

 end
 ````

-Next, I found the surface in a `drum_for` method which checks the X position to see which drum you've hit:
+Next, I found the 'hit' surface in a `drum_for` method which compares the x_position to each drum's boundaries:

 ````ruby
 def drum_for(x_position, y_velocity)